 Alastair White is a Scottish composer and writer.
 Described as 'spellbinding' (Boulezian), 'beautiful' (730 Review), 'virtuosic' (Winnipeg Free Press) 'deft' (American Record Guide) 'passionate' (Gramophone) and 'intriguing' (Planet Hugill), his work is characterised by a lyrical complexity which draws influence from technology, science, politics and materialist philosophy.
 Recent projects include the operas WEAR and ROBE, and a string quartet for the Altius Quartet’s album Quadrants Vol. 3.

-Past engagements have seen him work with the opera festivals Tête-a-Tête and Opera in the City, the international festival STanza, The Scottish School of Contemporary Dance, The Scottish Poetry Library, and the feature film 'Treasure Trapped' starring Kristian Nairn (Game of Thrones).
-He was nominated for a Scottish Award for New Music in 2018, and is a PARMA Recordings Artist.
+Past engagements include the opera festivals Tête-a-Tête and Opera in the City, the international festival STanza, The Scottish School of Contemporary Dance, The Scottish Poetry Library, and the feature film Treasure Trapped.
+He was nominated for a Scottish Award for New Music in 2018 and a Creative Edinburgh Award in 2019, and is a PARMA Recordings Artist.

 Alastair was a founding member of the Edinburgh-based bands White Heath (Electric Honey) and Blank Comrade (Red Wharf), and has worked as a session pianist and producer.
 He has published a range of articles on new approaches to musicology, and speaks internationally about his research interests.
 He is currently undertaking a PhD at Goldsmiths, University of London with Roger Redgate and Lauren Redhead.